Frequently Asked Questions

 How does psychotherapy work for anxiety specifically?

 It really depends on the problem.
-For ANXIETY DISORDERS specifically, I use a mixture of Cognitive Behavioral Therapy and Eye Movement Desensitization and Reprocessing.
+For ANXIETY DISORDERS specifically, I use a mixture of Exposure and Response Prevention, Cognitive Behavioral Therapy and Eye Movement Desensitization and Reprocessing.
 I like to target anxiety by talking about where it comes from (the root of the issue), what it looks like for you now (the behaviors and thoughts attached to it) and what practical, in the moment techniques to practice.
 I believe in naturally building resilience to anxiety provoking situations so that you can have your life and freedom back again.

 Anxiety Disorders typically respond best to Cognitive Behavioral Therapy used together with Exposure and Response Prevention.
 I also will weave EMDR into anxiety treatment.
 Years of practice have brought me to conclude that using a combination of these modalities produces the best results, particularly when Anxiety Disorders and PTSD occur at the same time.